Payment of Wages: Alaska

 - Employers in Alaska may pay employees in cash, or by check or direct deposit if certain conditions are met.
 See Wage Payment Methods.

-- In Alaska, all employees must be paid on a monthly basis (semimonthly if the employee requests).
+- In Alaska, all employees must be paid on a monthly basis, unless a semimonthly basis is agreed to.
+When employees are hired, they must be notified in writing of their payday, rate of pay and place of payment.
 Penalties are imposed for violations.
 See Pay Frequency.

 - Alaska law specifies the types of deductions that may and may not be made from employees' pay.
 Penalties may be imposed for noncompliance.
 See Permitted and Prohibited Wage Deductions.